What Cindy Knows (And What I Keep Relearning)

 I'm subtle about it.
 I have a neaky way of doing it.
 But Cindy knows.
 She's always known.
 And she has never once played along.

 I did the same thing on Monday morning when Ministry Cancer launched.
 I was convinced the content was right—that what I'd written could help shift the trajectory of ministry leadership if enough people read it (I still believe that).
-But believing something matters and believing people will receive it are two very different things.
+But believing something matters and people receiving it are two very different things.
 And the gap between them is where I spent most my nights leading up to launch.
 The loop runs the same way it always does.
 What if it falls flat?
-What if people say it's obvious, or wrong, or not worth the years I put into it?
-I know that loop well.
-I've just never gotten good at shutting it off.
+What if people say it's obvious?
+Or wrong?
+Or not worth the years I put into it?
+I know that loop well and still have to manage it.

-The morning of the launch, Cindy was heading out the door for school, and I was doing my thing—hovering near my phone, pretending to be casual (clearly not being casual).
+The morning of the launch, Cindy was heading out the door for school.
+And I was doing my thing—hovering near my phone, pretending to be casual.
 She stopped and looked at me the way she does when she's about to say something I need to hear but won't enjoy.

 "I've been through a lot of book launches with you.
 And I know you're hoping this will set the world on fire.
-But I don't care.
+But I don't care if it does or not.
 If it helps even one person, it was worth the work."

 Then she left.
 Just like that.

 She's been saying the same thing for decades.
-It never fully hits in the moment—I still want the world on fire, I'm not going to pretend I don't—but it always turns out to be the truest thing said in the moment.
+It never fully hits in the moment—I still want to set the world on fire, not going to pretend I don't—but her words always turn out to be the truest thing said in the moment.

 The response this week has been more than I hoped for.
-Private messages, conversations I didn't expect, a text yesterday from an incredibly influential thought-leader in ministry who said, "Generation after generation, people in ministry keep refusing to learn the lessons you write about.
-We'd rather do our own research, write our own books, and be the expert rather than simply admit you've been right, Tim.
-Maybe now is the time we finally pay attention and see Ministry Cancer is what we've been waiting for."
+Private messages, conversations I didn't expect, a text yesterday from a highly influential ministry leader who said, "Generation after generation, people in ministry keep not learning the lessons you're offering.
+We'd all rather do our own research, apparently, than admit the plain truth that we’re not exceptional and we can learn from other people’s pain.
+Maybe Ministry Cancer is what we’ve been waiting for."

 I read that twice.
-Then I went and told Cindy.
+Then shared it with Cindy.

 She smiled.
-"That was very kind of him.
-But I hope it helps one pastor."
+"That was kind.
+Let's just hope it helps one."

 She's so good for my ego.
 Genuinely.
-Because the ego needs less feeding than it thinks it does.
+Because my ego doesn't need what it thinks it needs.
 And she's known that about me longer than I have.

 Maybe you do it too.
 Fish for compliments after the sermon.
-Troll for affirmation after a tough meeting.
-Check to see if anyone noticed.
+Troll for affirmation after the meeting.
+Scroll to see comments on your post.
 I'm not judging—I'm right there with you.
 But here's what I keep coming back to—our job is to love people and tell them the truth.
 That's it.
-And as you do that faithfully, you trust that God blesses obedience at the right time.
+And as you do that faithfully, you trust God to bless obedience at the right time.
 For his purposes.
 For his glory.
 The sermon lands when someone is ready to hear it.
-The book helps those who it's supposed to help when they need it most.
+The book helps those who it's supposed to when they need it most.
 You rarely get to see the moment it connects.
 You just keep going and trusting the work.

 Am I thrilled I held the #1 spot in three categories for a couple of days?
 Heck, yeah.
 Can I sustain that?
 Heck, no. The Amazon rankings are already dropping, and that's fine.
 But maybe for a moment, what I wrote helped somebody at exactly the right time.
 That's what I actually hope you take away from this short reflection.